ELC 2010 Call for Presentations

 To submit a presentation proposal, send an e-mail to email@example.com

-A presentation request should include your name, a presentation title and a brief (one or two paragraph) abstract.
-Also, please indicate with your proposal whether your presentation may be published by the forum on it's web site, after the conference.
+- Also, please indicate with whether your presentation may be published by the forum on a web site, after the conference.

 If your proposal is accepted, you will be requested to provide a short paragraph describing yourself, for use in conference materials.